Contains the active ingredient pravastatin (as pravastatin sodium)

 These may be serious side effects and you may need medical attention:

-dry cough, problems breathing, temperature, losing weight and/or generally feel tired, these may be signs of a potentially
+dry cough, difficulty breathing, have a temperature, losing weight and/or generally

 sharp pain in the upper stomach (pancreatitis)

 yellowing of the skin or eyes, and/or pale stools, dark urine, these may be signs

 signs of anaemia, such as tiredness, being short of breath and looking pale

 fever, flushing and/or generally feeling unwell